wp-plugins/foogallery-owl-carousel-template/readme.txt

 5. Choose from a plethora of styles and hover effects.
 See a preview live while you create your gallery.

 == Changelog ==
+= 1.2.2 =
+* FIX: Tightened CSS for Thumbnails with borders
+* FIX: Fixed bug where advanced options where always enabled on front-end.
+* FIX: Fixed bug where back-end conditional fields weren't show/hiding reliably.
+* Other miscellaneous CSS updates for stability across themes.

 = 1.2.1 =
 * FIX: Updated init slug to prevent duplicate extensions issue with FooGallery Extensions panel